-8.1 Three Finger Double Tap
+8.2 Three Finger Double Tap

-This is the Toggle Mute gesture.
+A Three Finger Double Tap is the Toggle Mute gesture.
 It toggles the VoiceOver speech off and on.
 Once you mute speech in this way, you can only turn it on again with the same gesture.
-If your screen locks whilst speech is muted, you can press the Home button to unlock the screen, then perform a Three Finger Double Tap to turn it back on again.
+If your screen locks whilst speech is muted, you can perform the Go to Home gesture, and then perform a Three Finger Double Tap to turn it back on again.

 Note 9: When speech is muted, VoiceOver is still fully functional, you just can't hear it.
 You will know that VoiceOver is still running, as you will hear small clicks when you navigate the screen.
-The main purpose for muting speech is to allow you to listen to something else, for example, a music track or video, without VoiceOver speaking and interrupting the audio.
-When the music or video has finished, you can toggle the speech back on by performing the Three Finger Double Tap gesture again.
+The main purpose for muting speech is to allow you to listen to something else, for example a music track or video, without VoiceOver speaking and interrupting the audio.
+When the music or video has finished, you can toggle the speech back on using the Three Finger Double Tap gesture again.

-8.2 Three Finger Triple Tap
+8.3 Three Finger Triple Tap

-This is the Toggle Screen Curtain gesture.
+A Tree Finger Triple Tap is the Toggle Screen Curtain gesture.
 The Screen Curtain blacks out your screen!
 You toggle the Screen Curtain off again by repeating the gesture.
 The most common reason for toggling the Screen Curtain on, is to allow you to enter passwords or to carry out financial transactions.
-It makes it impossible for anyone to see what you are doing and see which keys you have pressed on the virtual keyboard!
+It makes it impossible for anyone to see what you are doing and see which keys you have pressed on the onscreen keyboard!

-8.3 Four Finger Double Tap, VoiceOver Help Mode
+8.4 Four Finger Double Tap, VoiceOver Practice Mode

-This gesture turns on VoiceOver help.
+A Four Finger Double Tap turns on VoiceOver Practice mode.
 It is designed to allow you to practice making VoiceOver gestures and to find out what a particular gesture does.
 It is a little tricky to tap with four fingers at the same time, so it might take one or two tries until you get it right.
 When you do, VoiceOver will say, "Starting help".

-Whilst you have help on, try the gestures you have learnt so far.
-Remember that Apple calls the Explore gesture the Touch gesture.
+Whilst you are in practice mode, try the gestures you have learnt so far.
+Remember that Apple calls the Explore gesture the "Touch" gesture.
 Try the Next Item and Previous Item gestures at different rates of speed to see what happens.

-Exiting Help Mode
+Exiting VoiceOver Practice Mode

-There are three ways to exit help mode.
-Two of them we've already talked about.
-You can perform a four finger double tap, or press the Home Button once.
-The third way uses the two finger scrub gesture described in the next section.
+There are two ways to exit VoiceOver Practice mode.
+One of them uses a gesture we've already talked about.
+This is the four finger double tap.
+The second way uses the two finger scrub gesture described in the next section.
 No matter which method you choose, VoiceOver will say "stopping help" and your iPhone will be fully functional again.